Muhammetacin/verou-3-react-in-practise-Muhammetacin/README.md

 # Ecommerce app with React

 I am going to create a working bit of an ecommerce (webshop) app.
-What I will try to implement: show products, add to cart, show cart, show product page
+What I will try to implement: show products, add to cart, show cart, show product page.

+Things I want to implement: cart in navbar, order products, skeleton while products are being loaded, most popular product on main page based on # reviews

 # Getting Started with Create React App